5l1v3r1/Bookmyshow-auto-ratings/README.md

-presenting the first bms auto rating using python github
+👉presenting the first bms auto rating using python In  github

 # Bookmyshow-auto-ratings
 Bookmyshow Auto Rating Using Python